Skip to Main Content

 Johan Bicep Curl

-Burn Fat with Fasting and Variable Resistance
+Burn Fat With Fasting and Variable Resistance

 Doing hours of cardio for fat loss is a waste of time.
 Research reviews have shown that in practice, long term sustained cardio programs lead to little or no weight loss.
 Looking specifically at “long term” (6 months or more) results for cardio exercisers in one literature review, we observe average weight loss of just .04 to .18 pounds per week of exercise, with no dose response relationship between exercise volume and change in body fat specifically.